JieqiongDai/Single-Cell-CNV-Evolution/README.md

 * [cellramger-dna reference](https://support.10xgenomics.com/single-cell-dna/software/pipelines/latest/advanced/references)

 Optional:
-* To run cluster based CNV evolutionary analysis when the general pipeline is complete:
+* Required for the run mode of cluster based analysis; can be generated using the result from the basic run mode:
   {output_directory}/reanalysis/{sampleID}/outs/group.txt
-* To run Cluster based CNV evolutionary analysis in merged patient samples when the general pipeline is complete:
+* Required for the run mode of cluster based analysis in merged patient samples; can be generated using the result from the basic run mode:
   {working_directory}/patient/{patientID}/group.txt

 ### II.
 10 X simple sample sheet csv file format